History of the Toowoomba RSL Sub Branch

 Mr. Chris Way RFD

 Chris has taken on the role of Grants Officer for the Sub Branch seeking out potential funding opportunities as they arise.
-He served 42 years in the Australian Army including six years as Executive Officer of an infantry battalion.

 - February (AGM),